mcyph/world_subnational_covid_crawler/README.md

 # Introduction

 This repo contains a collection of scrapers I wrote for both Australian and international COVID-19 data.
-As far as I know it's the most comprehensive collection of its kind in the world.
+As far as I know it's the most comprehensive automatic collection system of its kind in the world.

 It also includes a basic web interface for monitoring its status, and parsing for statistics which can be overlayed